brunopasqualini/aligent-engineer-test/README.md

 | ------------- | ------------- | ------------- |
 | http://localhost:8000/datetime  | /completeweeks  | POST

-## API Endpoint - Parameters & Responses
+## API Endpoints - Parameters & Responses
 All endpoints expect the same input parameters, although they return different information from one another.
 Below are the explanation of the parameters that can be sent in the HTTP requests to the endpoints.

 ##### > *date_time* parameter